This post may contain affiliate links. Please see my disclosure policy for more details.

 This drive itinerary around Tasmania is approximately 1,270km (or 1,510km including the detour up to Ross and back).
 I spent 3 weeks (21 days) on this Tasmania road trip, but you could do it in 14 days or even 7 days if you include less drive stops.

-If you have the luxury of time, you could definitely spend longer than three weeks in Tasmania and add on the north-west corner and Maria Island.
+If you have the luxury of time, you could definitely spend longer than three weeks in Tasmania and add on the north-west corner and beautiful Maria Island.

 What is the best month to go to Tasmania?